Army men: Present day

 The most well-known toy product which gave rise to the toy type of "army men" was the set of figures sold by the company Tim Mee Toys, which began in the 1940s, and which closed in 2005.
-Currently the company BMC Toys sells the same figures.
+Currently, the company BMC Toys sells the same figures.
 Regarding this iconic set, one website notes:

-The absolute number one most common plastic army men of today are Vietnam era soldiers.
+The absolute number one most common plastic army men of today are Vietnam-era soldiers.
 They have barebones kits, consisting only of their M16 rifle.
-They sometimes replace their M16 with a bazooka, flamethrower, or radio.These figures are being produced by TimMee Toys.
+They sometimes replace their M16 with a bazooka, flamethrower, or radio.
+These figures are being produced by TimMee Toys.
 They also are the inspiration for the army men we see in the Pixar movie, Toy Story.

-If you walk into the grocery store and head for the toy aisle, you’ll likely find a bag of these guys for sale. ....these army men were once available in every single store in America.
-Gas station, grocery store, convenience store, it didn’t matter – you’d be able to find a bag of army men with ease.
+If you walk into the grocery store and head for the toy aisle, you'll likely find a bag of these guys for sale. ...these army men were once available in every single store in America.
+Gas station, grocery store, convenience store, it didn't matter – you'd be able to find a bag of army men with ease.

 Today most army men are made inexpensively in China and do not include the extensive accessories that were common in Marx playsets.
 They are also smaller on average, often not much more than 2.5 cm (one inch) high.
 Most of these figures are generic imitations of model figure sets from such companies as Airfix and Matchbox.
 They vary widely in quality.

-In addition to army men, other inexpensive, plastic toy figures are also commonly available.
-Toy cowboys and Indians, farm sets, spacemen, knights, dinosaurs, firemen, police officers and other playsets are often sold alongside army men.
+The phrase army men as a type encompasses many other inexpensive, plastic toy figures made out of molded plastic.
+Toy cowboys and Indians, farm sets, scuba divers, spacemen, knights, dinosaurs, firemen, police officers and other playsets are often sold alongside army men.

 In September 2019, BMC Toys, a maker of army men, announced that army women would be sold in 2020.
 This announcement was made due to popular request from female veterans and toy fans.
 The most well-known request is from a six-year-old girl who sent a handwritten letter for them to be made.

-The phrase army men as a type encompasses many action figures made out of molded plastic.
-This product type has been expanded by various toy companies, to include action figures from many different eras, and also other types of combat figures and emergency personnel, in addition to soldiers.